 This may be a slow process.
 They should not move on to the next step until they’re able to complete the current step comfortably and with minimal anxiety/fear.

 Do not rush them.
-This is key for their success.
+This is key to their success.

 Example of Using Step Ladder Approach